zeppelinos/zos-docs/docs/docs/building.md

 `package.zos.<network>.json` will be created.
 This file will reflect the status of your project in that network.

-TODO: test this and comment about the resulting logs.
-On the published zos, the set-stdlib command fails, wait for a new release.

 ## Upgrading a contract

 The rules for our basil lights will now be set in stone, enforced by the immutability of the Ethereum blockchain.
 This sounded great... until we found an embarrassing bug: we are never updating `highestDonation`!
 The donations would not grow as we expect because the stakes will never be higher than 10 wei.
 Luckily we caught this before going to mainnet, but are we sure that our contract is bullet proof and something like this will never happen again?
 The same feature that makes Ethereum secure is now making us feel insecure about our programming abilities and scared of finding a security vulnerability too late.